geeknoid/frozen-collections/BENCHMARKS.md

 ### prefixed_string

-String sets where the values are random, but share a common prefix.
+String sets where the values are random but share a common prefix.

 |            | `HashSet(classic)`          | `HashSet(foldhash)`              | `FzStringSet`                    | `fz_string_set`                   |
 |:-----------|:----------------------------|:---------------------------------|:---------------------------------|:--------------------------------- |